HimanshuBhosale25/Offensive-Comment-Detector/README.md

 # 🚫 Offensive Comment Detector using Gen AI 🤖

 This script analyzes comments from a CSV 💾 or JSON 📄 file to detect offensive content using OpenAI's language models.
-It can pre-filter for basic profanity 🤬, analyze comments for various types of offensive language (toxicity ☢️, hate speech  ঘৃণা, harassment 😠, profanity 🙊), provide a summary report 📊, export the analyzed data 📤, and optionally generate a plot 📈 of offense type distribution and a JSON report summary 📝.
+It can pre-filter for basic profanity , analyze comments for various types of offensive language (toxicity, hate speech, harassment, profanity), provide a summary report 📊, export the analyzed data 📤, and optionally generate a plot 📈 of offense type distribution and a JSON report summary 📝.
 Optionally, `data_generation.py` was used to create a dataset for this task where the `llama-3.3-70b-versatile` model was used to generate 200 comments.

 ## ⚙️ Setup Instructions